-“For Charlotte's look this evening we did a classically beautiful face with a sheer black-slash-gunmetal smoky eye, a hint of color on the cheek and left the lips totally alone—just a coat of Rouge Coco Baume.
-Charlotte prefers balm to lipstick so we kept it simple and I slipped one into her clutch before she left.
+“For Charlotte’s look this evening we did a classically beautiful face with a sheer black-slash-gunmetal smoky eye and a hint of color on the cheek, and left the lips totally alone—just a coat of Rouge Coco Baume.
+Charlotte prefers balm to lipstick, so we kept it simple and I slipped one into her clutch before she left.

-Since her dress is so dramatic I had to strike the right balance of drama and ease, so that it didn’t look like she was trying too hard.
+Because her dress is so dramatic I had to strike the right balance of drama and ease so it didn’t look like she was trying too hard.
 Keeping the eye semi-transparent makes it a lot more modern.
 And leaving the lips undone gives it a carefree, Parisian feeling.

 For perfect, natural-looking coverage, I applied Chanel Les Beiges Foundation only where needed and buffed it using a small, soft brush.
 And Les Beiges Healthy Glow Sheer Colour Sticks are perfect for blending into foundation to achieve a healthy luminous glow.

 “Tonight we’re doing a back-textured ponytail.
-She’s got really nice hair so I don’t need to use too much product, but I’m using the Sachajuan Ocean mist for some texture and finishing it off with Living Proof Flex Shaping Hairspray.
-I’m also using a large barrel curling iron to add a little bit of a wave, and then pulling it back to show off her earrings.” – OWEN GOULD
+She has really nice hair, so I don’t need too much product, but I’m using the Sachajuan Ocean mist for some texture and finishing it off with Living Proof Flex Shaping Hairspray.
+I’m also using a large-barrel curling iron to add a little bit of a wave, and then pulling it back to show off her earrings.”—OWEN GOULD